antronerds/r2-tutorials/docs/One_Gene_View.md

    (further explained in the chapter 23 “Adapting R2 to your needs“)

 3. Sometimes you get more insight by reviewing the expression levels with other transformations.
 In order to change the transformation, scroll down to the "Adjustable settings" panel underneath the graph and tracks.
-In the pulldown menu of the ‘Transformation’ setting, choose “none” and then click the button *Submit* at the bottom of the panel.
+In the dropdown menu of the ‘Transformation’ setting, choose “none” and then click the button *Submit* at the bottom of the panel.